EugeneZZI/Proverbs-Demo/README.md

 ## License

-Proverbs Demo iOS App is available under the GNU General Public License v3.0 license.
+Proverbs Demo iOS App is available under the MIT License.
 See the LICENSE file for more info.